 - TX: Austin, Dallas, Houston, San Antonio, Waco

-Keep in mind that AT&T is actively developing the network and will be launching a lot of new markets throughout 2019 and 2020, with Chicago and Minneapolis being two major areas where it will expand in the future.
+Keep in mind that AT&T is actively developing the network and will be launching a lot of new markets throughout 2020, and we will be updating this article continuously.